 | Breathability | Simple mesh | Zoned ventilation |

-💬 UA fabrics are engineered for training, not just comfort.
+UA fabrics are built for training performance, not just comfort.

 5. What Brands Can Learn From UA’s Innovation Model